Skip to Main Content

 Bloomberg Law Icon NOTE: These resources are only available to UC Law students and faculty.

 Bloomberg Law is a great resource for transactional forms.
-Search for forms across content, or check out some specific collections, like ALI-ABA or PLI forms, both linked from thetransactional research resources or the DealMaker Documents and DealMaker Clauses.
+Search for forms across content, or check out some specific collections, like ALI-ABA forms, linked to from the Transactional Intelligence Center or the DealMaker Documents and DealMaker Clauses.

 Search across content type for forms.
 You can also set a pre-search filter to specify forms under the content types drop-down.
 You can also go to Browse Sources > Search Sources > and search "forms" in the box to see what form databases are available.